 Criminal background checks:

-- Pennsylvania Access to Criminal History (PATCH) (done online and free of charge)
+- Pennsylvania Access to Criminal History (PATCH) (online and free of charge)

-- Pennsylvania Child abuse clearance (done online and free of charge)
+- Pennsylvania Child Abuse Clearance (online and free of charge)

-- FBI fingerprinting clearance background check (register online, fee applied)
+- FBI fingerprinting clearance background check (register online, fee applies)

 - We ask that you provide documentation of vaccinations: